bestie/terrestrial/README.md

 * Persists plain objects while supporting arbitrarily deeply nested / circular associations
 * Provides excellent database and query building support courtesy of [Sequel library](https://github.com/jeremyevans/sequel)

-SequelMapper (working title) is a new, currently experimental [data mapper](http://martinfowler.com/eaaCatalog/dataMapper.html) ORM implementation for Ruby.
+Terrestrial (working title) is a new, currently experimental [data mapper](http://martinfowler.com/eaaCatalog/dataMapper.html) ORM implementation for Ruby.

 The aim is to provide a convenient way to query and persist graphs of Ruby objects (think models with associations), while keeping those object completely isolated and decoupled from the database.